IAYO presents the Youth Orchestra Achievement Awards annually to youth orchestras at the Festival of Youth Orchestras.

 Youth Orchestra Achievement Awards

-Applications for the 2019 Youth Orchestra Achievement Awards, which will be awarded at the 2020 Festival of Youth Orchestras on 8 February in the National Concert Hall, are now open.
+Applications for the 2020 Youth Orchestra Achievement Awards, which will be awarded at the 2021 Festival of Youth Orchestras in February 2021 will open later in the year.

 There are no specific categories for applications: judges are free to choose two contrasting applications if they wish.
 All achievements will be considered in light of the age and level of development of a particular orchestra.